-Transferred - to another body or organisation i.e. insurance, contractual arrangements, outsourcing, partnerships etc.
+Transferred - to another body or organisation i.e. insurance, contractual arrangements, outsourcing, partnerships etc.-.
+(Liabilities cannot be contracted out in their entirety.
+The Council will often retain overall accountability; and certainly for health and safety risks).

 Terminated - By ending all or part of a particular service or project.